Hang Son Doong

 After lunch we continued on, following through more massive chambers and equally massive calcite formations until we reached the final incline before reaching Doline 2 and the "Garden Of Edam" Again we set up the camera to record a short time lapse of the group making the steep climb the Garden Of Edam (Link at the end) and then explored The Garden Of Edam.
 Pathways here are well marked and you were reminded to stay on the paths as these dolines continue to be a site of scientific interest and disturbance is meant to be kept at a minimum.

 We crossed the Garden Of Edam and started the descent into camp 3.
 Camp 3 was set up at the bottom of a steep descent and just under the edge of the cave in the continuing passage.
 Careful navigation was required again as this section was steep and required the assistance of ropes and the safety team at times.
 Camp was on another sandy plateau, all the kit from the previous night meticulously packed and moved to form this new camp.
-Once into camp we again had another fantastic meal and plenty of time to check over photos, chill by the charcoal fire or think about tomorrow and climbing the Great Wall Of Vietnam!
+Once into camp we again had another fantastic meal and plenty of time to check over photos, chill by the charcoal fire or contemplate the following days climb of the Great Wall Of Vietnam!
 We also managed to get a guest group photo of the 10 of us on the trip and also a whole expedition team photo (with exception of two of the porters who took the photos).

 Within Son Doong you do find the odd creature lurking in the darkness, none of which are anything to worry about, but all of them do share a few common traits, they are all colourless and all blind.
 This section of the cave was great for our guides to show us a few examples.
 In the shallow pools at the bottom of the huge stalagmites there were blind white fish swimming about.
 We also found a few quite large spiders and a few cave louse.